Architecture 360s – Documenting A Point in History

 The Silvertown Partnership has secured £3.5bn funding to regenerate the Silvertown area, with £12m of this funding going to the Millennium Mills building.
 The Mills will be transformed into a centre for business and enterprise, with the area around featuring 3,000 new homes, bolstering the city’s affordable housing stock.

 The Silvertown Partnership wanted to document the Millennium Mills building at this point in time, before the redevelopment commenced.
 360 virtual tours are an excellent means of creating an historical record of buildings.
-While stills photos can show portions of the surroundings and convey a rough impression, 360s allow for thorough exploration.
+Although stills photos show portions of the surroundings and convey a rough impression, 360s allow for thorough exploration.
 The architects and developers can refer to them, zooming in and out to see the detail.
 In the future, architecture 360s will allow the residents and users of the spaces to look back in time for a fascinating glimpse into the building as it once was.

 Please click Launch Project to view the Millennium Mills Architecture 360s.